wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 On the ClearPass side, configure your guest operator login policy to map the test username to the default "Null Profile".
 This allows login but assigns no privileges.
 The test username/password can be configured in the local user database, or an external resource like Active Directory if desired.

-## Version History

-- **1.3**: Simplified and improved logging, enhanced error handling, added password encryption, and fixed minor bugs.
-- **1.2.1**: Moved MIN_LOG_LEVEL and LOGGING variables to be configured by the monitor.
-Enabled logging by setting LOGGING to true or specifying a valid MIN_LOG_LEVEL.
-- **1.2**: Added password encryption and improved PID management, error detection, and cleanup.
-- **1.1**: Initial published version with cleartext passwords and limited logging.

-Please find details on password encryption and decryption in the subsequent sections.

 ## Password Decryption Key File

 Only the first line of this file is read as the decryption key; all subsequent lines are disregarded.